The pair immediately decided to employ shades of pink, The Daily Edited Boutique in Melbourne signature colour, throughout the 60 square-metre space.

 Any pre-existing decorative elements were removed to allow a handful of fixtures, such as the globular pendant lamps and gridded shelving unit, to act as focal points.
 LED strip lighting is installed above display nooks and behind the partition wall, to give the store a slightly futuristic feel.

-TDE has several stores across Australia, including two other branches in Melbourne, and more in Sydney, Brisbane and Adelaide.
+TDE has several stores across Australia, including two other branches of The Daily Edited Boutique in Melbourne, and more in Sydney, Brisbane and Adelaide.
+All stores have impeccable shop fit outs Melbourne element.

 Pattern Studio previously worked with the brand on its store in Sydney’s Westfield shopping centre.